 Maybe you made a mistake and panicked in a stressful moment.
 When an automobile accident happens, your adrenaline starts pumping and this rush sometimes can cause you to not think clearly.
-Perhaps this is why you didn’t stop following the accident.
+Most people tell us this is they didn’t stop following the accident.
+Everyone makes mistakes.

 Or maybe the case against you is the mistake.
 It could be a mistaken witness, or a willful manipulation of the truth.
 In that case, we need to get the facts out, and fight so you can walk away with a not guilty.
 Whatever the case, we can help.
 But we need to hear about your case from you first.

 There are certain things you are required to do following your involvement in a car accident.
 The law dictates these requirements which is why it is a criminal offense to neglect them.